Jerry Lorenzo: Influences

 Lorenzo draws heavy influence from a wide range of sources, most notably amongst his contemporaries Kanye West, other artists such as Kurt Cobain, and athletes such as Allen Iverson.
 Lorenzo employed elements of his inspiration from Cobain whilst working with Justin Bieber to design merchandise for his Purpose Tour; the aesthetics match Cobain's style closely, such as graphic t-shirts, flannel overshirts and denim.

 He also regards fashion designer Rick Owens as an influence in his work.
 Recalling his purchase of a pair of Rick Owens ‘Dunks’ in 2006, Lorenzo recalled how the designer was able to transform a basketball sneaker into a luxury item, integrating two very different worlds into one entity.
 The process of expressing the aesthetics of minimalism and comfort in a luxury medium forms the foundations of both Fear of God, and its sister brand Essentials.

 Lorenzo has a strong knowledge regarding baseball, and its history, which he has implemented in his works.
 As an example, his seventh collection paid homage to the Negro Leagues with pieces that resembled the roles his father held when he managed MLB teams.

 Lorenzo has also stated that his Christian faith inspired the name of his brand, Fear of God.
+When Lorenzo was younger, reading Christian devotionals became a habit throughout the household, My Utmost for His Highest by Oswald Chambers was a consistent reading for him and his family.

 Brand and collaborations

-When Lorenzo was younger, reading Christian devotionals became a habit throughout the household, My Utmost for His Highest by Oswald Chambers was a consistent reading for him and his family.

 Fear of God first began gaining traction when rapper Big Sean’s stylist discovered the brand’s ‘extra-long’ T-shirts.
 A few weeks later, Lorenzo received a call from Kanye West, who had seen the same T-shirts and was interested in learning more about the brand.
 Lorenzo travelled to Atlantic City to meet West, where they formed a connection which allowed Lorenzo to pursue further prospects, such as working with West on his collaboration with A.P.C.

 In 2017, the brand launched a joint collaboration with Vans, transforming their Era 95 shoe with a signature all-over print, and worked with Nike in 2018 to produce the signature Air Fear of God 1 silhouette.
 Lorenzo moved away from both brands, assuming the position of Global Head of Adidas Basketball in 2020.